From Shadows — Submission Package

 By the time we arrived in Quebec, years of uprooting had already left me without a steady foundation.

 By the time I was fifteen, I had already learned what it meant to be undone by something no one else could see.
-When my older cousin invited me skiing with his friends, what should have been an ordinary winter outing felt profoundly wrong.
-Not a physical ailment, not an injury, but a gnawing dis-ease that permeated my entire being.
+When my older cousin invited me skiing with his friends, I tried to go along with what should have been an ordinary winter outing, but the moment we stepped onto the cold, snow-packed hill, something inside me pulled tight.
+It wasn’t a physical ailment or an injury.
+It was a gnawing dis-ease that permeated my entire being, an internal unraveling I couldn’t name.
 I descended into the bustling chalet at the hill’s base, seeking refuge, but the noise, the relentless clatter of boots and trays, the cacophony of voices, amplified every raw nerve.
 My senses overloaded with such violent force that the room didn’t just feel small; it seemed to physically shrink, pressing in, stealing the air from my lungs.
-Desperate, I fumbled for a pay phone, dialing my Grand-Maman, my pleas dissolving into ragged sobs.
+Desperate, I fumbled for a pay phone, dialing home.
+My Grand-Maman answered, my pleas dissolving into ragged sobs.
 “Come get me,” I choked out, a raw cry for rescue.
 But she didn’t drive, she never had.
 My parents were out of reach, their absence compounding the feeling of being utterly untethered.
 The one voice I craved, the one thread of comfort, couldn't bridge the distance.
 I have no memory of how I eventually made it home, only that the mark of that day remained with me.

-Back then, it was labeled a 'panic attack,' a convenient, dismissive term I accepted.
+Back then, it was labeled a “panic attack,” the only explanation anyone had, and I accepted it because irrational fear leaves you reaching for whatever makes sense.
 But decades later, the truth emerged: it wasn’t merely fear.
 It was a complete, full-body shutdown, my nervous system overwhelmed and collapsing under the assault of noise, unfamiliarity, and the unbearable pressure to perform normalcy when every cell in my body screamed in protest.
 It was the terror of being irrevocably far from the anchors of home and familiarity, abandoned to manage a crisis without any visible support.
 The words eluded me then, but now the understanding is clear.
 It was like cold air that never left, unrelenting, impossible to ignore, settling deep and staying silent.

 Later that same year, Expo 86 in Vancouver offered another lesson in silent collapse.
-The ferry to Victoria was a sensory assault: packed bodies pressing in, the deafening roar of a thousand conversations, the cloying mix of stale food and exhaust fumes, the relentless pitch and roll of the vessel itself.
-It should have been exhilarating.
-Instead, a paralyzing dread seized me.
-The deep, guttural rumble of the engine vibrated through the floor, up my spine, into my teeth.
-The fluorescent lights, even in daylight, flickered with an aggressive strobe-like intensity, jabbing at my eyes.
-The distinct layering of voices dissolved into a muddled blur, indistinct and pressing in from all directions.
+I was with my father, my sister, and others from his circle on the ferry to Victoria when the shoreline began to recede.
+At first it was only distance, the city falling away and the water widening, but inside me a quiet dread swelled into something I could not control.
+The farther we traveled, the more I felt unmoored, as if I were being carried too far from safety.
+What should have been a simple crossing became a rising panic I could not calm, a fear that felt irrational but absolute.
+That fear sharpened as the noise around me grew, voices dissolving into a muddled blur, indistinct and pressing in from all directions.
 My lungs seized.
 My throat locked.
 My body simply shut down, a desperate, automatic response.
-I crumpled onto the cold, unforgiving floor, curling into a fetal ball, unable to move, unable to utter a single word, completely unable to articulate the tsunami of overwhelm.
+I crumpled onto the cold deck, curling into a fetal ball, unable to move or utter a single word.
+The overwhelm was a tsunami I couldn’t withstand.
 People bustled past, their faces a blur of concern or judgment.
 Some muttered about 'overreacting,' others offered worried glances.
-It may have looked like I was losing it, but I was just trying to hold on, trying to find my footing in a world that had suddenly gone unstable, adrift in a sea of sensory chaos.
-Then, it was dismissed as another 'panic attack.'
+It may have looked like I was losing it, but I was trying to hold on, trying to find my footing in a world that had suddenly gone unstable, adrift in a sea of sensory chaos.
+On the ferry, it was again called a “panic attack.”
 Now, I understand it for what it was: a total system collapse, a shutdown so complete it stripped me of language and mobility.
 My body, in its inherent wisdom, had been protecting me all along, pulling me into stillness when the world became too much to bear.

 Even before I could explain why I felt different, music gave me space to explore, to feel, to follow emotions I hadn’t yet made sense of.